top of page

 Wild for Taranaki

-Kia ora, Ko Nicky tōku ingoa.
-As a marine biologist, I’ve worked with Curious Minds kororā (the world’s smallest penguins!) kōrero project, and joined Taranaki divers monitoring changing habitats in and around our Marine Reserves.
-It’s exciting to bring my Mountains to Sea training to freshwater habitats, and support communities to connect with their Awa and taonga species – especially our declining native whitebait species.
-I’m also a freediving instructor so you can expect to see me exploring both on and under the water!
+Nicky is a marine biologist who has worked with Curious Minds kororā (the world’s smallest penguins!) kōrero project, and is a diver monitoring changing habitats in and around Taranaki's Marine Reserves.
+She now brings her expertise to freshwater habitats, supporting communities with their awa and taonga species – especially our declining native whitebait species.
+Nicky's also a freediving instructor so you can expect to see her exploring both on and under the water!

 Based in Taranaki